Not automatically, no. But buying a hardcopy gets you the PDF for half price.

 positive value indicates a seeking weapon (restricted

-to values between 4 and 12)
+to values between 4 and 12) or customized range

 bands.